Kreutz sungrazer

 Several members of the Kreutz family have become great comets, occasionally visible near the Sun in the daytime sky.
 The most recent of these was Comet Ikeya–Seki in 1965, which may have been one of the brightest comets in the last millennium.
-It has been suggested that another cluster of bright Kreutz system comets may begin to arrive in the inner Solar System in the next few years to decades.
+It has been suggested that another cluster of bright Kreutz system comets may begin to arrive in the inner Solar System in the next few decades.

-More than 4000 of smaller members of the family, some only a few meters across, have been discovered since the launch of the SOHO satellite in 1995.
-None of these smaller comets have survived its perihelion passage.
+More than 5,000 members of the family have been discovered since the launch of the SOHO satellite in 1995.
+None of these smaller comets have survived their perihelion passage.
 Larger sungrazers such as the Great Comet of 1843 and C/2011 W3 (Lovejoy) have survived their perihelion passage.
 Amateur astronomers have been successful at discovering Kreutz comets in the data available in real time via the internet.